-This EIS has been prepared in accordance with the City of Mississauga's EIS Checklist.
+The EIS has been prepared in accordance with the City of Mississauga's EIS Checklist.
 The EIS has a) characterized the natural heritage features and ecological functions associated with the subject property and surrounding area, b) evaluated the significance of the natural heritage features, c) identified development constraints and impact avoidance measures, d) assessed the potential direct and indirect impacts of the proposed re-development on these features and functions, and e) provided recommendations for mitigation and enhancement measures that can be implemented to protect and restore the ecological integrity of the NHS.

-Using background information and data collected by the study team through the various field investigations, inventories and assessments, the EIS has determined the significance of the natural heritage resources and identified natural hazard constraints associated with the study area and identified the limits of these features to establish future development limits.
+Using background information and data collected by the project team through the various field investigations, inventories and assessments, the EIS has determined the significance of the natural heritage resources and identified natural hazard constraints associated with the study area and identified the limits of these features to establish future development limits.
 All the significant natural heritage features that have been identified in the study area are associated with the woodland adjacent to the subject property, Lake Ontario and/or Serson Creek.
-Site specific fish sampling will be completed in late spring/early summer 2019 to determine which fish species are present in the study area.
+All significant natural heritage features and functions will be protected and/or enhanced under the proposed Draft Plan.